patientplatypus/newsly_project/README.md

 # Newsly

+# First things first...

+## This project won't compile - why not?
+This project will compile and run on my machine, but not on other people's computers?
+Why is that?
+The reason is that my .gitignore files are specifically ignoring S3 services, and passwords for my environment variables (as they should).
+So....

+## TO RUN LOCALLY
+1. Navigate to root and follow the directions [here](https://github.com/dreamingechoes/docker-elixir-phoenix) to get the docker file up and running for the backend.
+2. cd into the front end folder and
+  * `npm install`
+  * `npm run dev`
+3. Everything *should* run, *except* the profile page as I do not include my AWS credentials.
+4. This is a new and active production, so for any questions, please feel free to email pweyand@gmail.com.

 # What is this project?

 ## Overview
   This project is a live updating Reddit clone.
 What this means is that it allows users to submit articles and comments to those articles, rate each others articles and comments, and have those comments broadcasted to all other users live using web sockets.
 In practice this means that the user sees their webpage update, without refreshing, live as they are on the page.
 This app also allows users to upload a picture to Amazon S3 where it will be stored for later retrieval, as well as having a dashboard that will show their "Karma" or total points that other users have given them, in a dashboard.
 This Karma total also live updates.
 Essentially this is a full REST api implementation in websockets.
 I think it is pretty cool!